Intelx/jsonrpc2-over-http-flutter/README.md

 really don't care.
 It'll usually get there, but don't expect to get much feedback when something fails.

-JSON-RPC 2.0 supports a "batch" technique.
+json-RPC 2.0 supports a "batch" technique.
 For this, use BatchServerProxy

         proxy = new BatchServerProxy(url);
         proxy.call('some_method').then(something_with_this_value...